-Heads of house, heads of Y12/sixth form and/or form tutors are expected to be the first point of contact between parents and the school, although enquiries will also come through the school office.
+Class teachers (junior school), heads of house, heads of Y12/13/sixth form and/or form tutors (senior school) are expected to be the first point of contact between parents and the school, although enquiries will also come through the school office.
 Staff can contact parents by telephone, email or letter.
 Google Meet/Microsoft Teams can also be used with prior agreement.
 Staff should not contact pupils, parents or conduct any school business using personal email addresses or personal telephone numbers.